 ‘President Smith spoke briefly,’ the Deseret News account summarized, ‘and expressed the idea that the question of the city (of Zarahemla) was one of interest certainly, but if it could not be located the matter was not of vital importance, and if there were differences of opinion on the question it would not affect the salvation of the people…'” (The fight over Book of Mormon geography, Michael De Groote, Deseret News, May 27, 2010)

-Obviously, the LDS (Mormon) Church has no clue as to where the Book of Mormon City of Zarahemla is!
+Obviously, The Church of Jesus Christ of Latter-day Saints has no clue as to where the Book of Mormon City of Zarahemla is!

 Therefore, it appears that the older man’s challenge was just a diversion.

 On the subject of Book of Mormon geography, renowned LDS archaeologist Thomas Stuart Ferguson spelled out:

 “…you can’t set Book of Mormon geography down anywhere – because it is fictional…” (letter to Mr. & Mrs. H.W.
 Lawrence, dated Feb.
 20, 1976)